IanFinlayson/exploring-cs/chapter03.md

 print("Hello ", name, "!", sep="")
 ```

-This will print \"Hello \", followed by the user\'s name, and then an
+This will print "Hello ", followed by the user's name, and then an
 exclamation point, with no spaces in between (so the exclamation shows
 up right after their name).